GitMirroring/gnuboot/site/git.md

 account on NotABug.
 You can also do this on a new branch, if you wish.

 In your Notabug account, you can then navigate to the official Libreboot repository and submit a Pull Request.
-The way it works is very similar to other platforms like GitHub or GitLab.
+The way it works is similar to other popular web-based Git platforms that people use these days.

 You can submit your patches there.
 Alternative, you can log onto the Libreboot IRC channel and notify the channel of which patches you want reviewed, if you